iAugux/Phonetic/README.md

 ####An iOS App to add phonetic keys with Pinyin for Chinese(SC & TC) names.
 Your Contacts will be sorted by alphabet automatically even under English System.

 ## App Store
+Phonetic on the App Store includes more features.
 <div>
 <a href="https://itunes.apple.com/app/id1078961574"> <img src="https://raw.githubusercontent.com/iAugux/ProjectScreenshots/master/Phonetic/AppStore.png" width="110px">
 </a>